nickolat/LLMRec_reproducibility/README.md

     python ./main.py --dataset netflix
     ```

-<h4> RQ3: Benchmarking with new baselines and RLMRec </h4>
+### RQ3: Benchmarking with new baselines and RLMRec

-- For new recommendation baselines, use the last version of [ELLIOT](https://github.com/sisinflab/Graph-Missing-Modalities) repository following the same instructions defined above.
+For the new recommendation baselines, follow the same instructions defined [above](#rq1-baselines-reproducibility).

-- For RLMRec, use the official [repository](https://github.com/HKUDS/RLMRec).
+For RLMRec, use the official [repository](https://github.com/HKUDS/RLMRec).
-Substitute the corresponding directories in RLMRec (./emb, ./item, ./user) to the ones in the downloaded repository (path: ./generation).
-Dataset already augmented and processed is available in the [data storage](https://drive.google.com/file/d/1ktu5GOBoL0uUrdM70EQVXHZpMc3LRctB/view?usp=sharing) (path: ./data/Netflix/Train_Val_Test/RLMRec)
+- Substitute the corresponding directories in RLMRec (./emb, ./item, ./user) to the ones in the downloaded repository (path: ./generation).
+- Dataset already augmented and processed is available in the [data storage](https://drive.google.com/file/d/1ktu5GOBoL0uUrdM70EQVXHZpMc3LRctB/view?usp=sharing) (path: ./data/Netflix/Train_Val_Test/RLMRec).

-<h4> RQ4: Benchmarking on Amazon-music dataset </h4>
+### RQ4: Benchmarking on Amazon-music dataset

 In order to execute LLMRec with the Amazon-music dataset and `gpt-35-turbo-16k`:
 1. Use codes in `LLM_aug_unimodal`